rcspam/sfr-neufbox-change-marge-de-bruit/README.md

 ```
     make
 ```
-while installation, 'make' ask you the login/password of the neufbox web interface
+While installation, 'make' ask you the login/password of the neufbox web interface

 ### Configuration

-You can change the login/password in the file `.credentials` in your $HOME/bin/neufbox_change_bruit with the following format:
+You can change the login/password in the file `.credentials` in your install directory ( $HOME/bin/neufbox_change_bruit ) with this following format:
 ```
     login:password
 ```